 - Improves liver function and detoxification

 - Promotes heart health and balances blood pressure

 The Chinese have used the Shiitake mushroom for medicinal purposes for over 6,000 years and has become the Asian symbol for longevity.
 This particular type of edible fungus is the second most commonly cultivated mushroom in the world.
 With its rich sources of selenium, iron, dietary fiber, protein and vitamin C, research has shown significant benefits such as antimicrobial, antiviral, antibacterial, antifungal, and antioxidant properties as well as cardiovascular & hepatic benefits.

 Turkey Tail mushrooms have been used as early as the 15th century during the Ming Dynasty in China.
-The Japanese, who reference it as kawaritake or “cloud mushrooms” due to an image of swirling clouds, have been well aware of the benefits of this super, power-filled mushroom, with researchers noting its health benefits, particularly in supporting the immune system.
-In fact, the cloud-like image symbolizes “longevity and health, spiritual attunement and infinity” to these Asian cultures because they grow abundantly on dead and fallen trees, branches, and stumps.
-Given the description of bracket fungi, they form a wavy, thin, leather-like structure with concentric circles.
-Unlike Shiitake mushrooms that have gills underneath the top, they contain tiny pores that release spores, making them a part of the polypore family.
-These mushrooms easily grow almost anywhere in the world as long as there are trees, making them one of the most common mushrooms found today.
+In Japanese, Turkey Tail is called kawaritake or “cloud mushrooms,” invoking their appearance of swirling clouds.
+These cultures have been long aware of the benefits of this super, power-filled mushroom; researchers have noted its health benefits, particularly in supporting the immune system.
+In fact, the cloud-like image symbolizes “longevity and health, spiritual attunement and infinity,” to these cultures, because the grow abundantly on dead and fallen trees.
+Turkey Tail mushrooms are classified as bracket fungi, and unlike Shiitake mushrooms, the contain tiny pores that release spores, making them part of the polypore family.
+These mushrooms grow easily almost anywhere in the world, making them one of the most common mushrooms found today.